-Contribution: DLUHC defines property to be an investment if it is held primarily or partially to generate a profit.
-The Council invests in local commercial and residential property, with profits generated spent on local public services.
+Contribution: MHCLG defines property to be an investment if it is held primarily or partially to generate a profit.
+The Council invests in local commercial and residential property with profits that will be spent on local public services.
 Although there is increased national focus on property, councils have a long history of owning investment properties.
 Wirral's portfolio includes industrial estates, commercial and leisure properties.